-We accepted cash, check or credit card.
-Proceeds shared with HOPE.
+We accept cash, check or credit card.

 2023 Rhubarb Festival Thanks